Note: Discontinued model replaced by the Escort iX. Learn more.

 When it was introduced in 2007 the Escort Passport 9500ix was the company's first GPS-enabled model.
 Using this satellite technology allowed the detector to warn of red light cameras and reduce false alarms.
 Learning from that experience, Escort has produced models with far better performance and greater sophistication, notably the Escort Max 360 and Escort iX.

-To see if a premium price makes for a better product, we gathered up contenders from Cobra and Escort, logging miles with each before performance-testing them.
-We noted differences in appearance, utility and performance, including the ability to protect from red light and speed cameras.
+To see if a premium price makes for a better product, we gathered up all three contenders from Escort, logging miles with each before performance-testing them.

 The top-mounted controls of the Escort Passport 9500ix are backlit, making them easy to find at night.
 On the side of the case a USB port allows updates of the Defender red light camera database.